-- 11 The load in the Fort Nelson region alone (i.e., not including the potential HRB shale - gas-related load) is expected to grow from its current level of about 30 MW to - between 34 MW (low scenario) and 80 MW (high scenario) by about F2020.
-In the - mid forecast, the load is expected to grow to about 43 MW.
-The mid forecast and - high scenario would exceed the 38.5 MW firm (N-1) capability of the existing - resources since the transmission service from the AESO is limited to 38.5 MW and - the loss of the 47 MW FNG gas turbine generator (GTG) results in the loss of the - heat source to the 26 MW FNG steam turbine generator (STG), resulting in a 73 MW - 19 single contingency.
+The load in the Fort Nelson region alone (i.e., not including the potential HRB shale 11 gas-related load) is expected to grow from its current level of about 30 MW to 12 between 34 MW (low scenario) and 80 MW (high scenario) by about F2020.
+In the 13 mid forecast, the load is expected to grow to about 43 MW.
+The mid forecast and 14 high scenario would exceed the 38.5 MW firm (N-1) capability of the existing 15 resources since the transmission service from the AESO is limited to 38.5 MW and 16 the loss of the 47 MW FNG gas turbine generator (GTG) results in the loss of the 17 heat source to the 26 MW FNG steam turbine generator (STG), resulting in a 73 MW 18 single contingency.
+19

-- 20 Based on the current peak demand forecast for the Fort Nelson area (not including - the HRB area), by F2020 there will be a capacity shortfall of about 5 MW of firm - load-serving capability based on the mid forecast.
-The shortfall in the high scenario - would be about 42 MW by F2020 and Fort Nelson load is expected to remain - relatively flat under the low load scenario.
+Based on the current peak demand forecast for the Fort Nelson area (not including the HRB area), by F2020 there will be a capacity shortfall of about 5 MW of firm load-serving capability based on the mid forecast.
+The shortfall in the high scenario would be about 42 MW by F2020 and Fort Nelson load is expected to remain relatively flat under the low load scenario.

-2.3.1 Load / Resource Balance Uncertainties
+25 2.3.1 Load / Resource Balance Uncertainties

-- 2 All three of the load forecast scenarios for the Fort Nelson area (not including the - potential HRB shale gas-related loads) were constructed considering expectations of - 4 recovery of forestry loads within the region.
-These forestry loads, namely a - 5 "plywood" plant and an "oriented strand board" (OSB) plant with about 7 MW of - 6 capacity each at full electrical loading, are connected at distribution voltage and - 7 have been operating at minimum load levels. - 8 These forestry loads are a significant consideration in determining the need for - 9 additional capacity.
-The mid load forecast includes the potential for one of the - forestry plants to return to full operation in F2018.
-However, market conditions - influencing North American demand for forestry products remain inconclusive and - significant uncertainty exists as to the timing of one or both plants returning to full - operations.
-If the forestry load does recover as assumed in the mid load forecast, - additional capacity would be required by F2018 to serve incremental (above - 38.5 MW) load on a firm (N-1) basis.
-An earlier or later mill restart will advance or - delay the need for additional capacity.
-To date, BC Hydro has not received - confirmation of mill re-starts from plant owners. - In addition to forestry load recovery assumptions, the mid load forecast for the Fort - Nelson area also considers impacts to residential, commercial and industrial loads - within the community of Fort Nelson arising from the production of shale gas in the - Horn River Basin.
-The mid load forecast assumes there is a 50 per cent increase in - 22 the small accounts category (equal to about 8.5 MW) by F2020.
-However, significant - uncertainty also exists as to the timing and magnitude of Horn River Basin - development and the extent of that development on Fort Nelson load.
-Should this - element of the Fort Nelson load forecast not materialize as expected, it would push - out the need for additional capacity to beyond F2018, even if forestry load were to - 27 recover as assumed in the mid load forecast.
+All three of the load forecast scenarios for the Fort Nelson area (not including the potential HRB shale gas-related loads) were constructed considering expectations of recovery of forestry loads within the region.
+These forestry loads, namely a "plywood" plant and an "oriented strand board" (OSB) plant with about 7 MW of capacity each at full electrical loading, are connected at distribution voltage and have been operating at minimum load levels.

+These forestry loads are a significant consideration in determining the need for 5 additional capacity.
+The mid load forecast includes the potential for one of the 6 forestry plants to return to full operation in F2018.
+However, market conditions 7 influencing North American demand for forestry products remain inconclusive and 8 significant uncertainty exists as to the timing of one or both plants returning to full 9 operations.
+If the forestry load does recover as assumed in the mid load forecast, 10 additional capacity would be required by F2018 to serve incremental (above 11 38.5 MW) load on a firm (N-1) basis.
+An earlier or later mill restart will advance or 12 delay the need for additional capacity.
+To date, BC Hydro has not received 13 confirmation of mill re-starts from plant owners.
+14

+In addition to forestry load recovery assumptions, the mid load forecast for the Fort 15 Nelson area also considers impacts to residential, commercial and industrial loads 16 within the community of Fort Nelson arising from the production of shale gas in the 17 Horn River Basin.
+The mid load forecast assumes there is a 50 per cent increase in 18 the small accounts category (equal to about 8.5 MW) by F2020.
+However, significant 19 uncertainty also exists as to the timing and magnitude of Horn River Basin 20 development and the extent of that development on Fort Nelson load.
+Should this 21 element of the Fort Nelson load forecast not materialize as expected, it would push 22 out the need for additional capacity to beyond F2018, even if forestry load were to 23 recover as assumed in the mid load forecast.
+24 as the restart of currently shut-down forestry mills.
+In light of these load forecast uncertainties, any decision to add local generating capacity will be contingent on the load forecast becoming more certain.